perlang-org/perlang/docs/learn/the-language/index.md

 _The text is currently a draft of the text which we provide as a "public preview".
 Once the document describes all aspects of Perlang in a satisfiable way, we will remove the "draft" status._

 <!--
 For some of the functionality where the documentation is missing, we have added links to the corresponding tests; these provide real-world examples on how the functionality is being used.
-Pull requests that add proper examples to this page are highly welcome and appreciated.
+Merge requests that add proper examples to this page are highly welcome and appreciated.
 -->

 ## Language features